shv187/piped_console/README.md

 # Notes
 Console supports emitter's disconnection and connection of a new one.

-However one emitter won't connect to a new console if something (bad?) happens to the old one.
+However emitter won't connect to a new console if something (bad?) happens to the old one.